Skip to main content

 The Walk for the Tree at Sycamore Gap is simple:

-When you join the walk, we’ll send you a reminder, an invitation to our Facebook group so you can connect & share and some information to help you know the Sycamore Gap tree better.
+When you join the walk, we’ll send you a reminder and printable journal pages to help you reflect deeper.
 By committing to this walk, you’ll help rebuild connections between people and nature.

 Challenge FAQs